Is 3 days in New York enough?

 How to get to New York

-AIRTRAIN – Tickets cost only $8 making it the most budget friendly option.
+AIRTRAIN – Tickets cost only $8,25 making it the most budget friendly option.
 There are 3 different lines.
+You can read more about it on the airport website.

-PRIVATE TRANSFER – Easy, comfortable and moderately priced, starting at $20.
-You can book your private transfer from the airport to the city center via Welcome Pickups here.
+SHARED OR PRIVATE TRANSFER – Easy, comfortable and moderately priced, starting at $20 for a shared transfer.
+You can book your private transfer from the airport to the city center via Welcome Pickups – I have used them in many places and find their service impeccable.

-TAXI – With a flat rate of $52 + the tolls and a $4.50 surcharge during peak hours (between 4:00 and 8:00 pm on weekdays), it’s ideal if you are traveling in a small group.
+TAXI – With a flat rate of $70 + the tolls and a surcharge during peak hours (between 4:00 and 8:00 pm on weekdays), as well as a New York State Congestion Surcharge, it’s ideal if you are traveling in a small group.
+Just make sure to check out the most current rate on the airport website to avoid any surprise!

 UBER – Same prices as taxis (unless you get Uber Pool which is slightly cheaper), but you need the app and internet connection to book it.